ZivSimchoni/ZivSimchoni/README.md

 + ⚡ Some fun facts:

   * Curious but pragmatic 🦝.
-  * I enjoy flashing Android ROMs & mods.
+  * I enjoy listening to music.
-  * I like listening to music.
+  * I like to flash Android ROMs & mods.
   * When not coding I usually play video games or reading books.

 + 📫 How to reach me: